-I remember years ago being on a training course where we were learning coaching skills.
+I remember years and years ago being on a Sales Training Course where we were learning Sales Coaching skills.
 The facilitator was coaching someone to use a golf putter when they had never played golf in their life.
 It was fun to watch this person try to hit a golf ball a few yards across the room into a cup laying on its side.

 The person tried a few times, and with the coach’s help, eventually managed to get the ball into the cup, to cheers and applause from everyone around.
 The smile on his face showed he was proud of his accomplishment, even though a little embarrassed by the attention.

 The discussions centred around how we could improve as individuals and one person said that if we modelled someone like Tiger Woods (who was number one at the time), we would eventually be as good as him.

 The facilitator then said that even if we did model ourselves on Tiger, would we ever be as good as him?
 Our conclusion was that, as Tiger had been hitting golf balls since he was 3 years old, we probably wouldn’t ever be as good as him.
 Then the facilitator said something that I wrote down and have had in my learning journal ever since.